tirthpatell/fia-f1-docs-bot/README.md

 - **Automated Scraping**: Periodically scrapes the FIA website for the latest decision documents.
 - **Automated Posting**: Posts the fetched documents to a specified Threads account.
+- **AI Summarization**: Uses Google Gemini to generate concise summaries of each document.
 - **Docker Support**: Easily deployable using Docker for consistent environments.

 ## How It Works

 1. **Scraping**: The bot scrapes the FIA website at a user-defined interval to check for new decision documents.
-2. **Processing**: New documents are converted to images and uploaded to Imgur to get public URLs.
+2. **Processing**: New documents are converted to images and summarized using Google Gemini API.
+3. **Image Hosting**: Images are uploaded to a Picsur instance to get public URLs.
-3. **Posting**: The bot automatically posts the images to the configured Threads account.
+4. **Posting**: The bot automatically posts the images with AI summaries to the configured Threads account.

 ## Requirements

 - Docker and Docker Compose (for containerized deployment)
-- Go 1.22+ (for local development)
+- Go 1.23+ (for local development)
 - Threads API access (see Limitations section)
-- Imgur account for image hosting
 - Google Gemini API for AI summarization (Can be skipped if not needed)
+- Picsur instance for image hosting (self-hosted or third-party)

 ## Quick Start with Docker